hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update the validation file with the proper use of 'verify' & 'validate' (definitions have been added)
 - [ ] Add 'else' logic for 'record' validation
 - [ ] Consolidate 'validation' functions in 'validation' script
+- [ ] Update 'get downloaded file name' procedure to check for any documents that don't match the correct format in order to avoid renaming the wrong documents

 ### Testing Script To Do